Zeta201/wso2-ebpf-api-gateway/README.md

 ### Debugging

 #### Cilium Agent Logs
 `CiliumEnvoyConfig` has minimal feedback to the user about the correctness of the configuration.
-So in the event a CEC does produce an undesirable outcome, troubleshooting will require inspecting the Envoy config and logs, rather than being able to look at the **CiliumEnvoyConfig** in question.
+So in the event a CEC does produce an undesirable outcome, troubleshooting will require inspecting the Envoy config and logs, rather than being able to look at the `CiliumEnvoyConfig`` in question.
 Check Cilium Agent logs if you are creating Envoy resources explicitly to make sure there is no conflict.

 ```bash
 kubectl logs -n kube-system ds/cilium | grep -E "level=(error|warning)"
 ```

 #### Cilium Envoy Debug Logs
 Cilium Envoy debug logs can be enabled by adding the following command line argument for the Cilium agent on the Cilium Daemonset.
+Download the appropriate Cilium Helm Chart for `Cilium 1.14.6` from this [link](https://github.com/cilium/charts) and modify the daemonset.yaml file under `templates\cilium-agent` directory as given below.
 ```bash
 containers:
 - args: